Abbey’s Run

 Sarah Nickels

-Sarah has been instructing horse handling, management and riding for 27 years.
+Sarah has been instructing horse handling, management and riding for more than 28 years.
 Beginning her instructing career at a Riding School, Sarah has moved through teaching at various Riding Schools, Pony Clubs, Adult Riding Clubs, Working Equitation Clubs and private students.
 Ridden disciplines taught in the past have included dressage, show jumping, cross country and working equitation.

 While initially trained to handle and ride horses conventionally (including lessons from Olympians) and passing on that approach through her instructing, Sarah was always interested in better ways of working with horses.
 Like many, Sarah discovered and went through a phase of learning about ‘natural horsemanship’ training methods when they first rose to prominence, then due to a series of articles and learning opportunities, began exploring classical dressage, then more specifically, horse and rider functional anatomy.